 Or about the distance from your thumb tip to your pinky tip as shown in the picture

-I hope that answered the question of “How far to stand from the microphone when I record rap vocals.”
+I hope that answered the question of “how close are you supposed to stand to the microphone when you record.”
 I know I used to ask all of these questions and that’s why I answer them for you now on here.

 You finished another Smart Rapper article, you’re officially a Smarter Rapper!